MOVEMENT MATTERS

 With the support of the Eugene and Agnes E. Meyer Foundation, Movement Matters will also be leading action-oriented conversations (Autumn 2019) around strengthening and deepening youth voice, youth work, and youth power in northern Virginia and regionally.

-For more information or to access our other reports, visit our Research and Reports webpage.
+For more information on our research approach or to access our other reports, visit our Action Research and Reports webpage.
+Connect with us if you have any questions.

 Movement Matters is based in Washington, DC.